wyys90t/Event-Recommendation-Project/README.md

 # Notes:
-*Servlets (let the host have means to request response) I used java to build a few servlets in my project, the first one named as SearchItem api that provides the functionality to search around and the second one named as post servlet that allows a user to set or unset their favorite records.
+Markup : *Servlets (let the host have means to request response) I used java to build a few servlets in my project, the first one named as SearchItem api that provides the functionality to search around and the second one named as post servlet that allows a user to set or unset their favorite records.
 The last one is a GET servlet that recommends similar items to the user.

 *Restful API : using HTTP methods to indicate what kind of operation a client wants to take.
 Using HTTP url to indicate which service and data a client wants to use and what kind of data they take.